ArchipelagoMW/Archipelago/docs/world api.md

 * `set_rules(self)`
   called to set access and item rules on locations and entrances.
 * `generate_basic(self)`
-  called after the previous steps.
-Player specific randomization that does not affect logic can be done here.
+  player-specific randomization that does not affect logic can be done here.
-* `pre_fill(self)`, `fill_hook(self)` and `post_fill(self)` are called to modify item placement
+* `pre_fill(self)`, `fill_hook(self)` and `post_fill(self)`
-  before, during and after the regular fill process; all finishing before `generate_output`.
-Any items that need to be placed during `pre_fill` should not exist in the itempool, and if any items that need to be filled this way, but need to be in state while you fill other items, they can be returned from `get_prefill_items`.
+  called to modify item placement before, during, and after the regular fill process; all finishing before `generate_output`.
+Any items that need to be placed during `pre_fill` should not exist in the itempool, and if there are any items that need to be filled this way, but need to be in state while you fill other items, they can be returned from `get_prefill_items`.
 * `generate_output(self, output_directory: str)`
   creates the output files if there is output to be generated.
 When this is called, `self.multiworld.get_locations(self.player)` has all locations for the player, with attribute `item` pointing to the